The Little Mermaid: Ariel's Beginning: Censorship in the United Kingdom

 In the United Kingdom, the word "spastic" was cut from an interactive game in the extra features of the DVD and Blu-Ray releases by the BBFC to achieve a "U" rating.
 An uncut version was available rated "12".

 The word appears uncensored in all versions of the full-length feature.

 Reception

-The DVD became the top-selling DVD for the week ending August 31, selling 980,237 copies.

 On the review aggregate website Rotten Tomatoes, 33% of 6 critic reviews are positive.
 The new villain, Marina Del Rey, was criticized as a poor follow-up to Ursula.
 The animation quality of the film has been praised as being "impressive" for a direct-to-video and comparable to that of the original film.
 A mildly negative review has described that in the film "goofiness often gets buried too often underneath a blah story that's much too run-of-the-mill to allow the emotional oomph of the characters' plights to truly impact".
 The music has also been criticized as being unmemorable, with one review stating that "to label this a musical would be false advertising".